Performance at Goldsmiths

 We are committed to high quality, ambitious and innovative performance.
 Many of our graduates have achieved a professional career as performers.

-Most of our ensembles are open to non-Music students, so if you play an instrument or sing and want to be involved, please contact Events Manager Imogen Burman or call 020 7919 7645.
-We actively support student initiatives to setup their own groups, so please get in touch.
+Most of our ensembles are open to non-Music students, so if you play an instrument or sing and want to be involved, please contact Events Manager Imogen Burman.
+We actively support student initiatives to set up their own groups, so please get in touch.
 More information is on the notice boards on the Music Department corridor on the ground floor in RHB.